Protection of lesbian, gay, bisexual, transgender and intersex persons (LGBTI rights)

 In March 2011, a joint statement on ending acts of violence and the related human rights violations on grounds of sexual orientation and gender identity was adopted at the 16th session of the Human Rights Council.
 This statement has already been signed by 85 states.

 The farthest-reaching measure is the resolution on human rights, sexual orientation and sexual identity adopted by the 17th session of the Human Rights Council on 17 June 2011.
 This was sponsored by South Africa, which is of special importance considering that homosexuality is still a criminal offence in many African countries.
 The vote was close, with 23 countries voting in favour and 19 against.
 This shows that despite achieving this milestone, we still have a long way to go.

 In spring 2010, the Council of Europe adopted a recommendation to the member states on discrimination on the basis of sexual orientation and gender identity.
 The recommendation relates to the application of existing provisions from international agreements, such as the non-discrimination provisions contained in the UN Human Rights Convention.
 It also contains a list of measures aimed at improving legislation in the member states.

 Projects and bilateral cooperation

-Within the scope of bilateral cooperation, the Federal Foreign Office has already promoted several projects aimed at improving the human rights situation of LGBT persons.
-Examples of this are:
+Particularly in those countries where the situation of LGBTI persons is especially precarious, the Federal Foreign Office seeks to help the victims of discrimination.
+Within the scope of bilateral cooperation, the Federal Foreign Office has already promoted numerous projects aimed at improving the human rights situation of LGBTI persons.